S-C-Johnston/NCMC-CIS_150/Final_Project/final-part_1.md

 Attacking by leaving infected Flash-Drives in a parking lot for the curious employee to pick up and plug in is not unheard of.

-	- Not to overstate the likelyhood of this, merely to clarify:
-	  Some anti-malware organizations refer to carriers of this as
-PUP: Potentially Unwanted Programs.
-They often take the form of free programs whose authors want to still make some amount of money, so they include ads for other, paid programs which may or may not be any good.
-They may serve an actual use: some disk defragmenting programs get labeled as this because of the ads.

-	  The worst PUPs are in many ways indistinguishable from true malware in that they walk like malware and quack like malware.
-They typically instill a sense of urgency ("Threats detected on your computer!"), and conveniently offer an immediate solution ("Call our support team at this number.
-Install now to fix!").
-MacKeeper is an example of PUP which is particularly pernicious.
-On its own it doesn't do much that is actually harmful, unless you consider getting rid of foreign language files harmful, but it will continually pester the user to buy a license to "protect their machine", while in effect it doesn't do any good either.

  2. By distinction, a virus is usually less stealthy and usually more destructive in behavior, and it typically aims either to disrupt operations or make itself known.
 A virus will usually spread through